openmfe/website/src/pages/development/integration-composition-communication.md

 ---
 layout: main
-title: Integration and Orchestration
+title: Composition and Orchestration
 priority: 40
-excerpt: OpenMFE microfrontends are stand-alone applications wrapped into a custom element.
-In order to build larger sites, integration and orchestration must be implemented.
+summary: OpenMFE microfrontends are stand-alone applications wrapped into a custom element.
+In order to build larger sites, composition and orchestration must be implemented.
 This can be done with a thin layer of glue code, also known as the integration layer.
 ---

-# Integration

-## Composition
+## Composition and Configuration

 Because OpenMFE relies on browser standards, integrating a microfrontend with others or a host page is very straightforward.
 It always starts with inserting the web component somewhere on a web page: